 There is one feature unique to Fork Union Military Academy that sets us apart from other schools.
 We have established an intensive-style approach to our curriculum.
 This approach—whereby cadets take just one core course at a time—has revolutionized our ability to empower students to achieve their highest levels of personal academic achievement.

-This academic innovation that revolutionized our academic outcomes is called the One Subject Plan.
+This academic innovation is called the One Subject Plan.

 The One Subject Plan

 Fork Union Military Academy follows a unique curriculum schedule.
 It is called the One Subject Plan.

 - Instead of juggling 4 to 6 classes every day, or following a "block schedule," our students take one subject at a time.